tsipkens/mat-tfer-pma/README.md

 structure fully defining the device setpoint, `sp`.
 This method takes two inputs.

-`prop` - This is the aforementioned struct that contains the properties of the particle mass analyzer and
+1. `prop` - This is the aforementioned struct that contains the properties of the particle mass analyzer and

-`varargin` - This is a variable length input that contains a series of name-value pairs used to determine the setpoint.
-The setpoint generally requires one to specify two of the setpoint parameters, which can include:
+2. `varargin` - This is a variable length input that contains a series of name-value pairs used to determine the setpoint.

+For the latter quantity, the setpoint generally requires the pracitioner to specify two of the setpoint parameters, which can include:
 (a) the setpoint mass for a singly charged particle, `m_star`;
 (b) the voltage, `V`;
 (c) the resolution, `Rm`;